Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Stinging Nettles for Cloth

-But the most valuable part, is its fibrous stalk or stem has been used in the past to make a very good cloth, similar to hemp.
+But the most valuable part, is the nettles' fibrous stalk or stem has been used in the past to make a very good cloth, similar to hemp.
 A coarse kind of durable canvas was also produced, which was considerably harder than the cloth manufactured from hemp or flax.
 Making fabric from nettles is not new; fabric woven of nettle fiber has been found in burial sites dating back to the Bronze Age.

 A very good white writing paper has also been made using nettles and nettle seeds were used in the past as a good oil for lamps.